Heritage Crafts

 History

-Lisburn, Northern Ireland, had been at the centre of the damask trade since the mid-18 th century and was home to the world-famous Coulson damask manufactory.
+Lisburn, Northern Ireland, had been at the centre of the damask trade since the mid-18th century and was home to the world-famous Coulson damask manufactory.
 The firm, and offshoots, produced linen napery and tableware for the kings and queens of Europe, and tsars of Russia.
 Brian Mackey, curator of the newly-established Lisburn Museum, invited John McAtasney to demonstrate at the new museum on a part-time basis in 1982.
 John later became a full-time weaver and established a weaving programme as the museum expanded and added the Irish Linen Centre in 1994.
-John assembled a new damask loom in the museum’s galleries, and took on a Jacquard card cutter, Tommy Donnelly, and two apprentice weavers, Deborah White and Alison McNamee, in 1996.
+John assembled a new damask loom in the museum’s galleries, and took on a Jacquard card cutter, Tommy Donnelly, and two apprentice weavers in 1996.
+Of these, Alison McNamee continues to weave at Lisburn Museum and has over 30 years of experience designing for, and weaving on, linen handlooms.
+Donna Campbell a hand loom weaver, designer, and researcher with 28 years of experience, joined the museum in 2023.

 Lisburn Museum has invested almost 40 years into the craft of handwoven damask and is the only venue on the island of Ireland where visitors can view damask weaving daily.
 The museum holds the largest collection of Irish linen damask designs – from point papers to photographic plates – and cloths in the world.
-As of 2024, the museum’s weavers are undertaking a major renovation project of its cambric, damask and dobby looms.

 Techniques